 The Academy of Notre Dame’s dance program offers dance to all interested students with varying degrees of dance experience.
 Whether a student has been dancing for years or is a beginner, there is a class for everyone.
 At the upper school level, students can take the following performance courses: Introduction to Dance, Dance Appreciation and Performance, or Dance Company.

 At the middle school level, Dance is a required course.
 All dance classes, with the exception of Dance for Fitness, perform in the Winter Performance in January and the Spring Performance in May.

 The Academy of Notre Dame Dance Company is an auditioned group of students who practice and perform year round.
 The Dance Company course is designed for students who are serious about the art of dance.
 Auditions for the Dance Company are held each March, prior to student course selection.

-Notre Dame’s middle school and high school instrumental ensembles offer students who play string and wind instruments the opportunity to perform in concerts on campus, at special events, and in All Catholic Band and Orchestra performances.
+Notre Dame’s middle school and upper school instrumental ensembles offer students who play string and wind instruments the opportunity to perform in concerts on campus, at special events, and in All Catholic Band and Orchestra performances.
 In addition to the curricular music courses, Notre Dame offers private music lessons in the areas of voice, piano, and violin.
 Additional fees are required of those students electing to take private lessons at the Academy.

 Notre Dame’s thriving Theater Program includes an upper school musical in the fall, a middle school musical in the winter, and an all-school play in the spring.
 Additionally, students who want to be involved in theater, but not as a performer, can join Stage Crew for productions throughout the year and gain experience in designing props and scenery and managing lighting and sound equipment.